 Premier Access is a separate fee, and Disney says you'll be able to pay that toll "on disneyplus.com and select platforms, including Apple, Google, and Roku."

-That should mean that you'll be able to pay the $29.99 for Mulan on Disney's website, as well as through Google Play (presumably on Android phones and tablets, as well as on Android TV), on your iPhone, iPad or Apple TV, and on a Roku player or Roku TV.
+So you're able to pay the $29.99 for Mulan on Disney's website, as well as through Google Play (presumably on Android phones and tablets, as well as on Android TV), or in the Disney+ app on your iPhone, iPad or Apple TV, and on a Roku player or Roku TV.

 Will Premier Access always be $30?

 Not really.
-Disney says you can continue to watch the live-action Mulan for as long and as many times as you want once you've paid the Premier Access toll — "as long as you are an active Disney+ subscriber."
+Disney says you can continue to watch the Premier Access title for as long and as many times as you want once you've paid the Premier Access toll — "as long as you are an active Disney+ subscriber."

 Note how that neatly covers content that lives on Premier Access as well as if it's released to the general population of Disney+ content.